UPPMAX/UPPMAX-documentation/docs/courses_workshops/bianca_intro.md

 - Command line intro specific to Bianca
 - Module system
 - Intro to transferring files to and from Bianca
-- Compute nodes and slurm
+- Compute nodes and Slurm
+- Using RStudio on Bianca
 - Summary
 - Q/A